HuibingLin/huibinglin.github.io/README.md

 ## About

-This is a professional resume website showcasing my experience as a Software Engineer.
+This is a website showcasing my experience as a Software Engineer.
 The site features an interactive carousel, responsive design, and comprehensive information about my education, work experience, and technical skills.

 ## Profile